scottaw66/scottwillsey/src/content/now/now.md

 ### Projects

-- Helping Ronnie and Vic on [The Liner Project](https://thelinerproject.com) website
+- Helping Ronnie and Vic on [The Liner Project](https://thelinerproject.com) website *Next up is optimized images so Ronnie can throw pictures in blog posts.*

 ### Learning